yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 image: /assets/tallinn.png
 categories: [ genetic-algorithms, genetic-programming, push ]
 comments: true
 excerpt: Evolution is a powerful force.
-It has created the human brain, the eye's retina and the tapir.
+It has created the eye’s retina, the human brain and the tapir.
 But can it write computer programs?
 ---

 Evolution is a powerful force.
-It has created the human brain, the eye's retina and the tapir.
+It has created the eye's retina, the human brain and the tapir.
 But can it write computer programs?

 {% asset_img tapir.png Tapir %}